 2025 Year-end Hike in Mt.
 Manabu, Yet Again!

 It has become an annual tradition for my brother and I to do a quick year-end hike on the very last day of the year.
 Fortunately, Mt.
-Manabu in Lipa, Batangas makes it possible for us to be to do this.
-With my brother driving, traveling early morning of December 31st was fast.
-It took us 1.5 hours to get to the jump-off, including a brief stop at the registration area (Google map link here) in Barangay Sulok (30 Pesos each).
-On regular days, taking a bus gets you to Lipa in 2.5 hours, including the stops.
+Manabu in Lipa, Batangas makes this possible for us.
+Since my brother was driving, traveling early on the morning of December 31 was quick.
+It only took us 1.5 hours to get to the jump-off, including a brief stop at the registration area (Google map link here) in Barangay Sulok (30 Pesos each).
+On regular days, taking a bus to Lipa usually takes around 2.5 hours, stops included.

 This year however, the trail felt different.
 Unlike in previous years where we had ran into people along the trail, my brother and I had the mountain to ourselves.
 For a moment I worried that this mountain had been forgotten but seeing a nice new signage at the summit probably meant there were more visitors than ever.